On Riemann wave superpositions obtained from the Euler system: Parametrization of the region of wave superpositions

 \begin{tw} $[6]$ \ \\

-If we apply angle preserving transformation to the Lie module $\{|\gamma_-,\gamma_0,\gamma_+|\}$ corresponding to the Euler system (\ref{euler}), we obtain a unique (up to isomorphism) real Lie algebra isomorphic to the Lie algebra $\boldsymbol{K}^\pm$. \end{tw}
+The Lie module $\{|\gamma_+,\gamma_0,\gamma_-|\}$ corresponding to the Euler system (\ref{euler}) can be transformed by an angle preserving transformation into the unique (up to isomorphism) real Lie algebra isomorphic to the Lie algebra $\boldsymbol{K}^\pm$. \end{tw}

 In order to determine the parametrization of the region of wave superpositions corresponding to the Lie module $\{|\gamma_+,\gamma_0,\gamma_-|\}$, we require that the algebra $\boldsymbol{K}^-$ (and similarly $\boldsymbol{K}^+$) be quasi-rectifiable.
 To this end, we rescale the algebra $\boldsymbol{K}^-$ through the introduction of a new basis of vector fields such that